dorinemae/dorinemae-apps/README.md

 2. Upload the `dorinemae-apps` folder to `/wp-content/plugins/` via FTP.
 3. Go to **Plugins** in WordPress and activate **DorineMae Apps**.

 ## Configuration

+1. **Access Plugin Settings**
-1. After activation, navigate to **DorineMae Apps** in the WordPress admin menu.
+   After activating the plugin, navigate to **DorineMae Apps** in the WordPress admin menu to access your plugin settings.

-2. Configure settings as needed:
+2. **Elementor Cache & Sync Feature**
-   - **Enable "Clear Elementor Cache & Sync"** to add a quick cleanup button to the admin bar.
+   - **Enable "Clear Elementor Cache & Sync":**
+     Enable this option to add a **CleanUp Elementor** button to the admin bar.
-   - **Enable "Auto-Expire Elementor Sections/Widgets"** to schedule expiration for specific elements.
-3. If Auto-Expire is enabled, click **“Add Expiry”** to set a date/time and a CSS class or ID for elements to expire.
+   - **How It Works:**
+     Clicking the **CleanUp Elementor** button triggers an AJAX process that simulates clearing Elementor’s cache and syncing its library.
+   - **Visual Feedback:**
+     - Spinner buttons update their state sequentially:
+       - **Default:** `button elementor-button-spinner`
+       - **Loading:** `button elementor-button-spinner loading`
+       - **Success:** `button elementor-button-spinner success`
+     - A centered popup message—“Elementor cache cleared and library synced successfully.”—appears in the middle of the screen.
+     - Approximately 1 second after the popup disappears, the page automatically refreshes.

+3. **Auto-Expire Elementor Sections/Widgets Feature**
+   - **Auto-Expire Functionality is Always Active:**
+     This feature automatically hides Elementor sections or widgets once the specified expiration timestamp is reached.
+   - **Setting Expiry Rules:**
+     In the plugin settings, simply enter the CSS class of the target element and set the corresponding date and time for when it should be hidden.
+Once you click **Save Changes**, the expiry rule becomes active, and the specified elements will automatically be hidden at the scheduled time.

+4. **Save Your Settings**
-4. Click **Save Changes** and confirm the settings.
+   After configuring the options above, click **Save Changes** to update your settings.

 ## Usage